CRMTechnologies/crmtdigital.com/content/insights/_index.md

 banner_type: "highlight"
 heading: "Marketing Insights from CRMT"
-subheading: "Read our blog for opinions, advice and industry knowledge from the experts at CRMT,"
+subheading: "Read our blog for opinions, advice and industry knowledge from the experts at CRMT."

 show_contact: "button"